wasi-shah/Docker-AKS/01.2 Kubernetes/Readme.md

 ## Kubernetes: Scaling

+> [!important]
+> **Question: What are the four types of scaling available in Kubernetes?**
+> <br> **1. - ReplicaSets: An object which create/delete pods to match the desired number of pods.**
+> <br> **2. - Horizontal Pod Autoscaler (HPA): An object which create/delete pods to match the performance for example, if the pod exceeds 50% CPU then create a new pod.
+Automatically adds or removes nodes in a cluster based on all pods’ requested resources & HPA.
+Cluster Autoscaler works with Horizonal Pod Scaler to automatically adds or removes nodes in a cluster based on demand.**
+> <br> **3. - Cluster Autoscaler: **
+> <br> **4. - Vertical Pod Autoscaler (VPA): automatically change your pod CPU/Memory limited based on it’s usage both up and down.**

 > Scaling
 Kubernetes autoscaling is a feature that allows a cluster to automatically increase or decrease the number of nodes, or adjust pod resources, in response to demand.
 When demand increases, the cluster can add nodes or provide more resources to  pods, and when demand decreases, Kubernetes can remove nodes or assign less resources to a pod.
 This can help optimize resource usage and costs, and also improve performance.
 Types of scaling in Kubernetes.